shubd96/OpenMRS-Manual-QA-Project/Bug_Reports.md

 **Jira Ticket:** [OQT-4 (Private Jira)](https://shubhamdas100.atlassian.net/browse/OQT-4?atlOrigin=eyJpIjoiNzMxMWIxOTJjMzM4NGNmOTljMGNiMDVhYmI3OTc5ZTkiLCJwIjoiaiJ9)

 ### Steps to Reproduce:
-1. Navigate to "Register a Patient" form
+1. Navigate to "Register a Patient" form.
-2. Enter "john" in the Given Name field
+2. Enter "john" in the Given Name field.
-3. Enter "diaz" in the Family Name field
+3. Enter "diaz" in the Family Name field.
-4. Proceed to the next step or review the entered names
+4. Proceed to the next step or review the entered names.

 ### Expected:
-Names should auto-capitalize as "John" and "Diaz" to follow standard usability conventions.
+Names should be auto-capitalized as “John” and “Diaz”.

 ### Actual:
-Names remain in lower case ("john", "diaz") with no automatic formatting or visual cues.
+Names are not auto-capitalized and remain in lower case.

 ### Notes:
 While there may be no formal requirement, auto-capitalization enhances user experience and data consistency, especially in medical systems.